 2) On my trip to southeast Asia 2012, which combined my work as a piano technician (on a cruise) with the one as a musician (in Kuala Lumpur and Singapore), I had to limit my luggage and decided to bring only one Platform along.
 It turned out to work perfectly well.
 Later, I started visiting Berlin so often that I decided to park one Platform in Stockholm and one in Berlin, to make the travels lighter and cheaper (not having to pay for checked-in luggage).

-3) Tippi decided to concentrate on her main interest with visual art instead of playing music, and she actually never played the Platform but was more interested in electronic instruments.
-However, in a few instances I have shared the Platforms system with other musicians: Kristian Bredin and David Bremer.
+3) I almost never actually played the Platform with others, except in a few instances when I have shared it with other musicians: Kristian Bredin and David Bremer.
 The two extra Platforms haven't been used yet, they are still waiting.

 4) I skipped the idea of plugging in the sounds of amplified objects into electronics – I only made one piece with that idea: using a drone from the Micro Moog, see Beware of Aesthetic Ethics below.
 I realized that the sounds of amplified objects are so rich and varied that they are perfectly fine as they are.
 I like to combine them with electronics (and voice, and classical acoustic instruments), however, but since there are so many good musicians specializing in electronics more than I am, it's more interesting to play together with them than doing it myself, although I still like to use the Micro Moog very much.